%1$s

 What are the Stages in Chronic Kidney Failure?

-Kidneys are responsible to filter our blood, removing waste, toxins, and surplus fluids.
-Individuals with CKD have damaged kidneys and cannot filter blood as should and it can lead to a variety of serious health concerns.
+Kidneys are responsible for filtering our blood, removing waste, toxins, and surplus fluids.
+Individuals with CKD have damaged kidneys and cannot filter blood as they should, which can lead to a variety of serious health concerns.

-There are five stages of Chronic Kidney Diseases
+There are five stages of chronic kidney disease.

-Stage 4: A severe decline in kidney function and the functioning is between 15 and 29 percent, which may lead to building up more waste, toxins, and fluids in the body.
+• Stage 4: A severe decline in kidney function and functioning is between 15 and 29 percent, which may lead to building up more waste, toxins, and fluids in the body.

-Stage 5: Kidney failure or end-stage renal disease (ESRD) requiring dialysis.
-The kidney functioning is at less than 15 percent capacity and can lead to kidney failure.
+• Stage 5: Kidney failure or end-stage renal disease (ESRD) requiring dialysis.
+The kidney’s functioning is at less than 15 percent capacity and can lead to kidney failure.

 Chronic Kidney Disease